Editor's note: the following is a blog by SE™ Practitioner Betsy Polatin which originally appeared in HuffPost. It is republished here by permission.

 In my book, The Actor's Secret, I offer many exercises and explorations like those above for daily practice that can help you to find calmness and equilibrium in mind, body, and spirit.

 Author Betsy Polatin is a movement and breathing specialist, Alexander Technique teacher, Somatic Experiencing® Practitioner, and master lecturer at Boston University.
-She is the author of The Actor’s Secret, which is now available at the SE Trauma Institute’s bookstore.
+She is the author of The Actor's Secret.